How Much Does it Cost to Move to a Senior Living Community?

 Moving to a senior living community can simplify your life in a number of ways — and your finances are no exception.
 In many communities, you pay one fee that encompasses a range of benefits and services you may be accustomed to paying for separately.
 Such all-in-one payment plans can be a boon to your pocketbook.

-> As you prepare for a move to a continuing-care retirement community like Havenwood Heritage Heights, it’s important to understand what expenses you can expect.
-While all communities are different and your exact expenses most certainly will vary, here’s a general breakdown of the most common costs you should anticipate as you plan your move.
+As you prepare for a move to a Concord continuing care retirement community, like Havenwood Heritage Heights, it’s important to understand what expenses you can expect.
+While all communities are different and your exact expenses most certainly will vary, here’s a general breakdown of the most common costs when moving to a retirement community.

-> Marketing, upgrading and selling your home
+Marketing, upgrading and selling your home

 Depending on your financial situation, you may need to sell your home before moving to a senior living community.
 Selling your home can involve a variety of costs depending on the age and condition of the property.
 Physical upgrades, marketing costs, buyer incentives and fees to Realtors and lawyers are among the costs you may pay to sell your primary residence.

 Most continuing care retirement communities require an entrance fee, which can vary in its amount and terms depending on the community.
 Many seniors use the proceeds of their home sale to cover the entrance fee, which may be wholly or partially refundable.
 Entrance fees also can vary depending on other factors, including the type of long-term care plan you choose as you age.

 Dining plans vary among different senior living communities.
 Many communities offer plans that provide you with a certain number of meals per month; in many cases, you can choose among several plans.
 Other communities may charge a set dollar amount per month that you can apply toward meals, groceries or get-togethers with family and friends.